Michael3468/todo-react-node/README.md

-# ecommerce-pern
+# todo-react-node

-After cloning project you need to build postgresql container in `server` folder
+After cloning project you need to add `.env` files to `server` and `client` folders

+Then build postgresql container in `server` folder

 ```
 sudo docker-compose up --build